Simplewealth Review 2023 – Pros & Cons

 Interactive Brokers LLC will hold all your money and securities.
 By creating an account with Simplewealth, you create an account with IB.
 This IB account is where your money will be held.
 Each Simplewealth customer has a different IB account, which is good!

 Since they use IB, your assets have the same protection as if you had an account at IB UK.
-In case of bankruptcy, your cash should be protected by the FSCS for up 85K GBP.
+In case of bankruptcy, your cash should be protected by the FSCS for up to 85K GBP.

 As for regulations, Simplewealth is regulated by VQF and registered with FINMA.
 They should be under regular audit by VQF.
 These regulations are standard for asset managers.